Yandex Cloud

 • Non-replicated SSDs (network-ssd-nonreplicated)

-• A minimum of one host for these disks:
+• A minimum of one host is required for the following disk types:

 • Network HDDs (network-hdd)